 Meloxicam and Celebrex are both anti-inflammatory medicines that are non-steroidal and prescribed to provide pain relief to the patient.
 There are some differences and some similarities between these medicines.
-If you have taken any or both of these medicines to relive pain, you need to understand what distinguishes them and what makes them fall in the same group of medicines for pain relief.
+If you have taken any or both of these medicines to relieve pain, you need to understand what distinguishes them and what makes them fall in the same group of medicines for pain relief.
 Here we hope to provide an unbiased comparison between these two medicines.

 Conditions for Which Meloxicam and Celebrex are Prescribed

-Meloxicam and Generic Celebrex are both medicines prescribed to tackle pain and are approved by FDA for a number of health conditions.
+Meloxicam and Generic Celebrex are both medicines prescribed to tackle pain and are approved by the FDA for a number of health conditions.
 Meloxicam is prescribed by doctors to treat rheumatoid arthritis and juvenile rheumatoid arthritis.
 It may also be prescribed to tackle osteoarthritis.
 It may also be prescribed to tackle autoimmune inflammation in children weighing more than 60kgs or more.

 Generic Celebrex is prescribed to tackle rheumatoid arthritis in children and adults.
 It is also prescribed to treat osteoarthritis and dysmenorrhea.
 It may also be prescribed by doctors to treat the arthritis of the spine.
 May also be prescribed by doctors for general acute pain.

-Dosage, Strength and Form of Meloxicam and Celebrex
+Dosage, Strength, and Form of Meloxicam and Celebrex

 The non-steroidal pain relief medicine Meloxicam is available in generic as well as branded forms.
-The brand name of this medicine is Mobic and generic name is Meloxicam.
-The medicine is available in many different forms like oral tablet, oral type suspension tablet, orally disintegrating tablet and oral capsules.
+The brand name of this medicine is Mobic and the generic name is Meloxicam.
+The medicine is available in many different forms like oral tablet, oral type suspension tablet, orally disintegrating tablet, and oral capsules.
 The strength of the medicine is 7.5mg.
 The doctors may prescribe different dosages of the medicine based on your specific medical condition.

 Generic Celebrex is also a non-steroidal medicine that is prescribed by doctors for pain relief.
 The medicine is also available in generic form.
 The brand name of the medicine is Celebrex while the generic variation is named Celecoxib.
 The medicine comes in oral capsule form.
 The doctor may prescribe the medicine for short-term or long-term use based on your specific needs.
 The medicine is available in 100mg and 200mg strengths.
-Doctor may prescribe 200mg once a day or 100mg twice a day.
+The doctor may prescribe 200mg once a day or 100mg twice a day.